|Atomic Mass||132.9054 g.mol -1|

 - It is a very rare element and estimated that only 3 parts per million are available in the Earth’s Crust.

 - It is found in minerals like pollucite and lepidolite.
-It occurs in environment mainly due to erosion and withering of rocks.
+It occurs in environment mainly due to erosion and weathering of rocks.

 - Cesium has no biological importance and is not harmful to life.

-- When contact with radioactive cesium occurs, which hardly happens, a person may experience cell damage due to radiation.
+- When contact with radioactive cesium occurs, which hardly happens, a person may experience cell damage due to the harmful effects of radiation.